2230 words

 Enable VirtioFS#

-In Docker Desktop settings, navigate to the “General” tab.
-Locate the section titled “Choose file sharing implementation for your containers” and select “VirtioFS”.
-Then, click on the “Apply & Restart” button.
+Open Docker Desktop settings and go to the “General” tab.
+Find “Choose file sharing implementation for your containers” and pick “VirtioFS”.
+Then click “Apply & Restart”.

 Docker Desktop's Performance Odyssey Over a Year of Innovations - Step 3